Kirlovon/classic-google-tabs/README.md

 ![Poster](/assets/poster.webp)

-> [!NOTE]
-> I was tired of Google pushing AI features by replacing the first tab in the Google Searches navigation bar with an AI Mode.
-So, I created this Userscript, which removes "AI Mode" tab and restores the classic "Maps" tab.

 This is a simple Userscript that reworks Google Search navigation tabs by applying the following changes:

 - **Removes the "AI Mode" tab:**